-The final report of Task Group 6 remains classified, as does the work of Task Groups 1 through 5.
-The draft document, however, provides insights into Task Group 6’s findings, and how the Agency reacted to their recommendations.
-The findings on the individual cases reviewed by Task Group 6 are hardly surprising, and in some cases obvious (at least in hindsight), several of the red flags they raised would later be raised again with notable cases such as Jonathan Pollard’s.
+The final report of Task Group Six remains classified, as does the work of Task Groups One through Five.
+The draft document, however, provides insights into Task Group Six’s findings and how the Agency reacted to their recommendations.
+The findings on the individual cases reviewed by Task Group Six are hardly surprising, and in some cases obvious (at least in hindsight), several of the red flags they raised would later be raised again with notable cases such as Jonathan Pollard’s.

-As too often seems to be the case with recommendations relating to counterintelligence, Task Group 6’s recommendations were viewed skeptically by the Agency.
-Upon recommending that security might be improved if fewer waivers were granted and access restrictions were granted less, the Agency skeptically asked for the source of such an assertion.
-Similarly, the notion that credit checks could help detect financial anomalies was apparently confusing to the Agency reviewer, despite the report noting that 3/5ths of the cases reviewed involved financial considerations.
+As too often seems to be the case with recommendations relating to counterintelligence, Task Group Six’s recommendations were viewed skeptically by the Agency.
+Upon recommending that security might be improved if fewer waivers were granted and access restrictions were granted less frequently, the Agency skeptically asked for the source of such an assertion.
+Similarly, the notion that credit checks could help detect financial anomalies was apparently confusing to the Agency reviewer, despite the report noting that three-fifths of the cases reviewed involved financial considerations.

 Other recommendations seemed to predict the eventual inevitability of someone like Snowden copying massive amounts of classified information once physical access was no longer required.